kestal/univers/Magic/About magic.md

 They can't been seen or touched.

 There is absolutely only one type of source: the magical streams.
-They are very heterogeneous in the size and in the strength of the bond they provide.
-Usually the streams are jumpy, tiny (cm) and quite strong sources.
+Usually they are jumpy and tiny (cm).
-But some of them, more static, are called magical places.
+Sometimes, they highly concentrate in areas called magical places.
-They are usually wider (m->km) though weaker.
+These magical places are usually stable for decays and wide (m->km).

 There are magical beasts, but they are not sources of power.
 The [elves](/Species/Elves.md) have special affinities with the praeter, which allow them to incorporate magical streams, becoming themselves sources.